(323) 605-7769

 Rolling Your Lats in the Side Lying Position

-In the side lying position, place the foam roller against the side of your body (on the lat), a few inches below your armpit.
-Your arm should be extended overhead with your palms facing up.
-Next, you’ll roll back and forth massaging the lat muscle.
-You can also use the cross friction method here as well.
+In the side-lying position, place the foam roller against the side of your body (on the lat), a few inches below your armpit.
+Your arm should be extended overhead, palms facing up.
+Next, you’ll roll back and forth, massaging the lat muscle.
+You can also use the cross-friction method here.

 Cross Friction Method: What is it?

-Using cross friction is one of my favorite ways to significantly loosen tight soft tissue.
-You can use this technique in other areas as well, but for our purposes here today we’ll focus solely on cross friction for the lats.
+Using cross-friction is one of my favorite ways to loosen tight soft tissue significantly.
+You can use this technique in other areas as well, but for our purposes here today, we’ll focus solely on cross friction for the lats.

-Cross friction itself is a technique whereby you move your body in a horizontal fashion, as opposed to vertically (back and forth length wise.)
+Cross friction is a technique in which you move your body horizontally, rather than vertically (back and forth lengthwise).
 Essentially, you’re shifting the muscles across the roller to accomplish this action.

 Pro Tip: Use Cross Friction Method